syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/working-with-data.md

 ## Empty points

 The Data points that uses the `null` or `undefined` as value are considered as empty points.
 Empty data points are ignored and not plotted in the Chart.
-When the data is provided by using the points property, By using `emptyPointSettings` property in series, you can customize the empty point.
+When the data is provided by using the points property, by using `emptyPointSettings` property in series, you can customize the empty point.
 Default `mode` of the empty point is `Gap`.

 {% if page.publishingplatform == "aspnet-core" %}